 Drive Under Suspension

 Drive Under Suspension, contrary to Highway Traffic Act (HTA) section 53, is another very common serious offence that we assist clients with.
 On a first offence, a total payable fine ranges from a minimum of $1,250.00 up to a maximum of $6,250.00.
 On a second or later offence, the minimum total payable fine doubles to $2,500.00 and the maximum remains at $6,250.00.
-If the original cause for licence suspension is due to one of the various causes defined under HTA section 41 or 42, the total payable fine jumps to a range of $6,250.00 to $31,250.00 on a first offence and $12,500.00 to $62,500.00 on a second or later offence.
+If the original cause for license suspension is due to one of the various causes defined under HTA section 41 or 42, the total payable fine jumps to a range of $6,250.00 to $31,250.00 on a first offence and $12,500.00 to $62,500.00 on a second or later offence.

 Careless Driving, contrary to HTA section 130, is a very common offence issued to drivers who have been involved in a motor vehicle collision.
 This offence carries one of the largest possible demerit point penalties of six demerits (7 demerit points being the largest possible penalty).
 Depending upon how the offence has been issued against the defendant, Careless Driving fines may either result in a fixed fine or a total payable fine ranging up to a maximum of $2,500.00.
 Upon conviction, where the details of the offence warrant, a term of imprisonment up to six months may also be issued against the defendant.
-The defendant’s driver’s licence can also be suspended for up to a two year period by the court.
+The defendant’s driver’s license can also be suspended for up to a two year period by the court.

 These are only a few of the very serious offences that we assist our clients with.
 If you have been charged with any of these offences or another serious offence, it is important to understand what penalties may be issued against you and what potential defences and outcomes are possible by having your defence provided at court.
 Where an outright defence can not be argued to have charge(s) withdrawn or dismissed, most remaining cases can generally be negotiated to reduce the number or nature of the charges and penalties.
 The benefits of hiring licensed and experienced legal representation in protecting your interests will generally exceed the costs of doing so.

 Arguably one of the most serious offences under the Highway Traffic Act is Stunt Driving (alternately worded as Race Motor Vehicle).
 There is a broad range of circumstances where this charge can be issued against a defendant; the two most common circumstances are where either one or more vehicles are racing with each other on a roadway or where a single vehicle is travelling at 50 km/h or greater over the posted speed limit.
-The immediate consequence of being stopped by the police and charged with this offence is that your vehicle will be impounded and your licence will be suspended immediately at roadside.
+The immediate consequence of being stopped by the police and charged with this offence is that your vehicle will be impounded and your license will be suspended immediately at roadside.
 These immediate penalties are without your defence being presented in a court of law and can be applied against you whether you are in fact guilty or innocent.

 Demerit Points for Stunt Driving